-- The EEG signal is displayed as soon as signal data is available.
-Decisions are overlayed on the signal as soon as they are finalized (see Figure 4). - The system uses the label SEIZ and color red for a seizure.
-Non-seizure events (background) are displayed using the label BCKG and the color green. - When the streaming finishes, the system saves three files: a signal file in which the sample frames are saved in the order they were streamed, a time segmented event (TSE) file with the overall decisions and confidences, and a hypothesis (HYP) file that saves the label and confidence for each epoch.
+· The EEG signal is displayed as soon as signal data is

+available.
+Decisions are overlayed on the signal as

+displayed using the label BCKG and the color green.

+When the streaming finishes, the system saves three files: a signal file in which the sample frames are segmented event (TSE) file with the overall decisions and confidences, and a hypothesis (HYP) file that saves the label and confidence for each epoch.